Tweechable/tweechable_final/README.md

-# Tweechable is a Twitter service that responds with pre-written content when mentioned on Twitter.
+# Tweechable - an educational Twitter service
+Tweechable is an automatic education Twitter service that provides lessons when mentioned, helping to deal with repeated questions that are asked on Twitter.
+It helps provide well-written educational lessons on Twitter to ease the burden off of online activists.

-## Idea originated at Chi Hack Night by Kevin Pujanauski.
-See more about the project please visit:
+Idea originated at [Chi Hack Night](https://chihacknight.org/) by Kevin Pujanauski.

+### Learn More:

 - Work group: https://chihacknight.org/breakouts.html

 - Twitter: #tweechablemoments